AP6YC/NumericalTypeAliases.jl/README.md

 [![numericaltypes-header](docs/src/assets/header.png)][docs-dev-url]

-A collection of type aliases restricting to numerical for multiple dispatch.
+A collection of simple type aliases restricting to numerical vectors or matrices for multiple dispatch.

 Please read the [documentation][docs-dev-url] for detailed usage and tutorials.